balthier82/queryconnector/help/HowToInstall.md

    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/java/default/lib/i386/client
    ```

  * If there is an error called *Invalid Handle* using the ODBC driver libmyodbc.so for MySQL, the problem is not the extension, but the driver itself.
-Other drivers are working properly.
+Other drivers work properly.